dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 }
 ```

-Here we create a [workflow function](../tutorials/workflow-tutorial.md) (`GreetingWorkflow`) using the `@Workflow` decorator.
-We invoke both `SignGuestbook` and `InsertGreeting` from the workflow.
+Here we create a `@Workflow` function called `GreetingWorkflow` that invokes `SignGuestbook` and then `InsertGreeting`.
 We introduce a sleep between them allowing you to interrupt the program midway through the workflow.
 We then change `Greeting` to start this workflow.
 Stop your app with CTRL+C, rebuild with `npm run build` and start your application with `npx dbos start`.

 The next step is time-sensitive; you may want to read it over before running.
 First, visit [http://localhost:3000/greeting/Mike](http://localhost:3000/greeting/Mike) in your browser to send a request to your application.
 In your terminal, you should see an output like: